56% increase in net income available to common shareholders to $630,000 or $0.19 per share

 Organic pure deposit growth of 24.4% (annualized)

-Today, First Community Corporation (Nasdaq: FCCO), the holding company for First Community Bank, reported net income for the first quarter of 2016.
-Net income for the first quarter of 2016 was $1.47 million as compared to $1.40 million in the first quarter of 2015.
-Diluted earnings per common share were $0.22 for the first quarter of 2016 as compared to $0.21 for the first quarter of 2015.
+Today, First Community Corporation (Nasdaq: FCCO), the holding company for First Community Bank, reported net income available to common shareholders for the first quarter of 2012.
+Net income available to common shareholders for the first quarter of 2012 was $630 thousand as compared to $403 thousand in the first quarter of 2011.
+Diluted earnings per common share were $0.19 for the first quarter of 2012 as compared to $0.12 for the first quarter of 2011.

-The Board of Directors has approved a cash dividend for the first quarter of 2016.
-The company will pay a $0.08 per share dividend to holders of the company's common stock.
-This dividend is payable May 13, 2016 to shareholders of record as of May 2, 2016.
-Mr. Crapps commented, "Our entire board is pleased that our performance enables the company to continue its cash dividend for the 57th consecutive quarter."
+The company announced that the Board of Directors has approved a cash dividend for the first quarter of 2012.
+The company will pay a $.04 per share dividend to holders of the company's common stock.
+This dividend is payable May 15, 2012, to shareholders of record as of May 1, 2012.

 (Numbers in millions)